quanla/angular-bit/README.md

 ## Explanation:

-Sometimes angular applications is required to use data in bit format: checkboxes that show and change a bit in a number, select box (multiple) that have options corresponding to bit locations in a number.
+Sometimes angular applications is required to use data in bit format: checkboxes that show and change a bit of a number, or select box (multiple) that have options corresponded to bit positions in a number.

 ## Usage: